arunkpv/vsd-hdp/docs/Day_14.md

 **Now Floorplan is ready for PnR**

-### Lab: Run floorplan using OpenLANE and review the layout in Magic
+#### 14.2.1 - LAB: Run floorplan using OpenLANE and review the layout in Magic
   * To run the floorplan creation, execute the following command from the OpenLANE shell: `run_floorplan`

   <kbd> ![D14.2_Lab_3a_run_floorplan](/docs/images/D14.2_Lab_3a_run_floorplan.png) </kbd>